So, you are thinking about adopting a new family pet and you are curious if chinchillas make good pets or not.

 I afford her 1 hour out of the cage to play if she would like to, but she makes it very apparent when she wants to go back.

-The basement that we are currently in is not very chinchilla safe now, so I purchased a large-sized playpen (getting ready to move in the next few weeks).
+The basement that we are currently in is not very chinchilla safe now, so I purchased a large-sized playpen (getting ready to move her upstairs in the next week).

 When my chinchilla is done for the day, she simply goes to the part of the playpen that leads right back into her cage, and I let her back into the cage.